 Why do we take a holistic approach to application reviews?

-The Admissions Committee examines each applicant’s motivation for seeking a veterinary degree, overall understanding of the profession, leadership ability, problem-solving skills, and interpersonal skills.
+The Admissions Committee examines each applicant’s motivation for pursuing a veterinary degree, overall understanding of the profession, leadership ability, problem-solving skills, and interpersonal skills.
 Each application element is assessed individually and then collectively to determine candidates who meet our primary College vision and will be contributors to the field of veterinary medicine.

 Members of the Admissions Committee include the University of Arizona College of Veterinary Medicine faculty, administrators, and staff who regularly interact with veterinary medicine applicants.